rayalan/binary-adages/content/sustainable-complexity.md

 # So what

 I don't believe there are any easy answers.
-There's no upfront architecture that matches every step in a application's life journey, from prototype to first release to massive hit to being sunset.
+There's no upfront architecture that matches every step in a application's life journey, from prototype to first release to massive hit to sunset.
 Nor is ChatGPT going to introduce a "refactor architecture" button anytime soon.

 But I do believe there are a few guiding principles.
 Here are two: